Regulations and Requirements Governing the Master's Degree

 Master's thesis research involving human subjects, animals, or biohazardous materials must be approved in advance by the applicable University compliance committee(s): Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC) or an IRB, IACUC, or IBC that has been designated by the University as demonstrated by an approval letter, or written acknowledgement by the student and advisor that such research must be approved in advance by the committee(s) and that engaging in such research without such approval would constitute misconduct.

-Unless there is some reason to suggest reconsideration, the Office of Graduate Studies files one copy of the approval in the student's record and transmits copies to the advisor/department and the student.
+Unless there is some reason to suggest reconsideration, the Office of Graduate Education files one copy of the approval in the student's record and transmits copies to the advisor/department and the student.

 Students include the research course or master's thesis course in their registered program for the session.
 Students in the sciences register for appropriate research courses (e.g., Atm 699, Bio 699, Chm 699T).
 Students in other fields register their thesis effort and credits under a standard, departmental 699 thesis course listing such as Ant 699, Tap 699, His 699, etc. The student registers in the research course or thesis course for an appropriate number of credits approved by the faculty for the project.
 Should work on a thesis continue beyond the term or terms wherein the approved credits have been registered for, subsequent registration may be in a thesis research continuation course 699C for one credit per term.

-The thesis should be prepared in the style appropriate to the discipline (e.g. APA, MLA, Turabian) and formatted as specified in the submittal guidelines from the Office of Graduate Studies website.
+The thesis should be prepared in the style appropriate to the discipline (e.g. APA, MLA, Turabian) and formatted as specified in the submittal guidelines from the Office of Graduate Education website.